joaompinto/PythonOnWindows/README.md

 My preferred setup for developing Python applications on Windows.

-Use the Mambaforge Python distribution because it supports multiple Python versions and it provides an easier wat to install many python packages - from the Conda forge project.
+Use the Mambaforge Python distribution because it supports multiple Python versions and it provides an easier way to install many python packages - from the Conda forge project.

 ## Install instructions